-Reference Study design and subjects Isocyanate and use Exposure Results Remarks peak exposure situations up to 6000 for each car painter No close correlation between exposure peaks and mean exposure for other symptoms n.s.
-(Dahlqvist et al., 1995) Reanalysis of data from (Tornling et al., 1990) and (Alexandersson et al., 1987) Evaluation if lung function decrease within the week is a marker of vulnerability of further decrement in lung function Six-year follow up, two study occasions Original group of workers were randomly chosen from 14 garages in Stockholm, 28 car painters participated in all three spirometric examinatins, only those 20 were chosen who had HDI Monomer and biuret trimer Car painters working with polyurethane paints Individual exposure assessments by industrial hygienist (interview about working routines, respirator use, hygienic standards).
+Reference Study design and subjects Isocyanate and use Exposure Results Remarks HDI-BT: 0.09 mg/m 3 , frequently peak exposures > 0.2 mg/m 3 Calculated yearly number of peak exposure situations up to 6000 for each car painter No close correlation between exposure peaks and mean exposure Symptoms : Car painters reported significantly higher frequency of wheezing than the controls.
+Differences for other symptoms n.s.
+(Dahlqvist et al., 1995) Reanalysis of data from (Tornling et al., 1990) and (Alexandersson et al., 1987) Evaluation if lung function decrease within the week is a marker of vulnerability of further decrement in lung function Six-year follow up, two study occasions Original group of workers were randomly chosen from 14 garages in Stockholm, 28 car painters participated in all three HDI Monomer and biuret trimer Car painters working with polyurethane paints Individual exposure assessments by industrial hygienist (interview about working routines, respirator use, hygienic standards).
 81 exposure measurements for three tasks in 25 spray painting chambers.
 Peak exposure measurements were performed (sampling time < 3 min) TWA between 1978 and 1984 for the workers studied: HDI: 0.0014 mg/m 3 HDI-BT: 0.09 mg/m 3 Lung function (1978: spirometry on Monday before work after two days of no exposure and on Friday; 1984: spirometry during the first three hours of a working day) Changes in FEV1 and FVC within the week were dichotomised.
 Ten workers had a decrease in FVC within the week.
 Ten workers had a decrease in FEV1 within the week.
 Car painters in the initial study who showed a decrease of FVC within the week in 1978 had a significantly greater decline in FVC from 1978 to 1984 than car painters who did not (adjusted for smoking).
-Significant correlation between changes within the week and six years decline in FVC.
-Decline in FVC was not significantly correlated with the mean exposure to Uncertainties in exposure assessment Current smokers had on average a higher yearly number of peak exposures to HDI-BT than did ever smokers.
+Uncertainties in exposure assessment Current smokers had on average a higher yearly number of peak exposures to HDI-BT than did ever smokers.
 May indicate less use of protective equipment by smokers.
 Smoking not quantified